Funko Reports Mixed Q4 Earnings

 The toy and licensed product maker Funko Inc (NASDAQ: FNKO) reported fourth-quarter earnings of 18 cents per share Thursday, beating the analyst consensus estimate of 16 cents by 12.5%.

-This is a 59.09% drop from earnings of 44 cents per share in the same period last year.
+This is a 59.09% drop of earnings of 44 cents per share in the same period last year.

 The company reported quarterly sales of $213.551 million, missing the analyst consensus estimate of $213.75 million.